 A white-label product is free from any branding and therefore fully customizable.
 In our case, it means there won’t be Printful branding on any of your products or packaging.

-Since we offer more techniques than printing, such as embroidery and engraving, you might also come across the term “on-demand fulfillment,” which covers all of our products.
+Since we offer more techniques than printing you might also come across the term “on-demand fulfillment,” which covers all of our products.

-Retail model in which a third-party stores, fulfills, and ships products on your behalf.
-Combining this with the previous term, Printful is a print-on-demand drop shipper, so we’ll print and ship your products for you.
+Dropshipping is a retail model in which a third-party stores, fulfills, and ships products on your behalf.
+Combining this with the previous term, Printful is a print-on-demand dropshipper, so we’ll print and ship your products for you.